john-friedman/datamule-data/readme.md

 columns: cik, name, start_date, end_date

 Current name's end date is left blank.
-If entity did not have a name change recorded during the period (approximately 1994-present) start date & end date are left blank.
+If entity did not have a name change recorded during the period (approximately 1994-present) start date is set to entity's first submission.

 Pipeline: downloads the [submissions zip](https://www.sec.gov/search-filings/edgar-application-programming-interfaces), then decompresses the first 2kb in each file within the zip, parsing the metadata, and finally uploads to github.

 ## indicators data